William Blake in Sussex: Visions of Albion Exhibition

 Open 13 January - 25 March 2018 at Petworth, William Blake in Sussex: Visions of Albion offers a rare opportunity to see original works by Blake inspired by the Sussex coast and countryside re-united for the first time.

-Please be aware this exhibition has now ended but please visit our website for more information on the exhibition for January 2019.
+Please be aware this exhibition has now ended but please visit our website for more information on our next major exhibition

 £12 for National Trust members, National Art Pass holders or Arts Society members. £16 for non-members.